Delaware Beach

 Anchor down at the sandbar

 Rent a pontoon boat from Dewey Beach Watersports and spend the day on the water like a local.
 Relax in the Indian River Bay by anchoring your pontoon boat at the sandbar.
 While you are there, you will experience the cool breeze of the bay, lots of laughter and fun jumps in the water that you will remember for a lifetime.
-(Insider tip: Drive the boat to Paradise Grill and park for free at their docks and enjoy a great meal.)
+(Insider tip: Drive the boat to Paradise Grill to park for free at their docks and enjoy a great meal.)

 Savor a pile of steamed blue crabs